Motor Vehicle Defects

 If you have suffered injuries or the loss of a loved one due to motor vehicle defects, we can help!
 Call The Law Offices of L. Clayton Burgess Today!

-The Attorney General in Louisiana defines a “new vehicle with a severe defect that impairs its use or value” as a lemon.
+The Louisiana Attorney General defines a “new vehicle with a severe defect that impairs its use or value” as a lemon.
 Vehicles are considered lemons if they have undergone 4 attempts of repair within 1 year of delivery date.
-Or during the warranty period.
+Or, during the warranty period.
 Additionally, if the car has been out of service for 45 days in that period.

 Vehicles covered under Louisiana Lemon Law:

 You must file your claim with the Better Business Bureau’s program called BBB Auto Line.
 You can do this online using a complaint form.
 Or, you may call toll free at 800-955-5100 (M-F 9 am to 5:30 pm EST).